Nevuly/WSL2-Linux-Kernel-Rolling/README.md

 ## Build Instructions

-Instructions for building an x86_64 WSL2 kernel with an Ubuntu distribution are as follows:
+Instructions for building an x86_64 WSL2 kernel with an Arch Linux distribution are as follows:

 1. Install the build dependencies (Arch Linux):